-Owned and operated by Reliant Energy as a cooling water supply for Keystone Power Plant, the lake and surrounding area is open for public use and is controlled by the PA Fish & Boat Commission and all their rules and regulations.
-No swimming is allowed in the lake, but boats up to 9.9 horse power are allowed.
+As the largest lake in Armstrong County, Keystone Lake covers 850 acres and stretches 5.5 miles.
+While the deepest part of the lake is 90 feet deep, the lake also features shallows and wetlands.
+Owned and operated by Reliant Energy as a cooling water supply for Keystone Power Plant, the lake and surrounding area are open for public use.
+The area is controlled by the PA Fish & Boat Commission, which means all of their rules and regulations are in effect.
+Swimming is prohibited, but boats up to 20 HP are permitted.

-The Lake has two formal boat launches at NuMine (north shore) – off of Route 85 at White Oak Road, and Atwood (south shore) – off of Route 210 at the village of Atwood.
-These are excellent facilities with large parking areas.
+The lake has two formal boat launches with large parking areas: NuMine (north shore) off of Route 85 at White Oak Road and Atwood (south shore) off of Route 210 in the borough of Atwood.
 There are also several primitive access areas around the lake.

-Several thousand acres surrounding the lake are open to hunting (PA Game Commission laws and regulations apply).
-If winter weather conditions permit, Keystone Lake is an excellent place for ice fishing!
+Several thousand acres surrounding the lake are open to hunting, where PA Game Commission laws and regulations apply.
+When winter weather conditions permit it, the lake is also a wonderful place for ice fishing.